-5.3.2 CONTINUING EDUCATION
+5.3.2 PROFESSIONAL EDUCATION

-The Department of Continuing Education assists faculty with planning, marketing, and facilitating of continuing education programs.
-Assistance is provided with both speculative and contract programs, offered on campus and at remote sites.
-Advance approval must be obtained for all continuing education programs using the Continuing Education Program Proposal Routing Sheet.
+The Department of Distance Learning and Professional Education assists faculty/administrators with planning, marketing, accounting, facilitating of professional education programs and in meeting state requirements for tracking participation in professional education programs.
+Assistance is provided with both open enrollment and contract programs, offered on campus and at remote sites.
+Advance approval must be obtained for all continuing education programs using the Professional Education Program Proposal Routing Sheet.